Losant/losant-docs/docs/getting-started/losant-proof-of-concept-kits/asset-tracker-kit.md

+---
+description:  Follow along to connect and deploy your Asset Tracker Kit.
+---

 # Asset Tracker Kit Instructions

 The Asset Tracker Kit makes it easy to locate your equipment or merchandise in real time with cellular-based GPS trackers, and to receive geofence-based alerts.
 The following instructions will guide you through setting up your hardware, accessing your dashboards, and customizing your settings.